 Store fixtures should complement the shopping area, not overwhelm it.
 This is especially true in and around checkout counters.
-You want customers to be able to easily place merchandise on the sales counter and complete their transaction with ease while also having a moment to quickly browse for products which might catch their interest.
-Choose the size and spacing that is just right for your checkout counter height and for the space around it.
+You want customers to easily place merchandise on the sales counter and complete their transaction with ease while also having a moment to browse for products that might quickly catch their interest.
+Choose the size and spacing that is just right for your checkout counter height and the space around it.

 Keep it Simple

 The key to impulse purchases is simplicity.
 Most impulse displays do one of three things; offer a great price on an item; remind the customer to purchase something they might need or have forgotten, or encourage add-ons that work with a variety of items in your store.

 To that end, you want to keep displays from becoming visually overwhelming.
 Properly spaced displays make it easy for the customer to quickly glance over the items offered and make a selection without having to work too hard to get it—a great example of this: candy displays.
 In many retail locations, candy-related products provide the perfect impulse sale.
 In fact, food is the most common impulse sale.
 Most people do not go into a store specifically for candy.
 Still, if merchandised correctly, if the display catches the eye of the customer right before they check out, the chances increase significantly that they will pick out their favorite snack while waiting in line.